paypal/paypal-checkout-components/README.md

 ![PayPal Checkout](./docs/checkout.png)

-This component immediately opens PayPal on your page, and guides your customer through th epayment process.
+This component immediately opens PayPal on your page, and guides your customer through the payment process.
 After the payment is complete, we will notify you using a javascript callback and you can take your customer to a success page.

 **Important Note:** This component should only be used if you do not require a PayPal Button on your page.
 The recommended